 The costs of the traditional financial system are no less real.
-In addition to the infrastructure costs, there are significant hidden costs: the trillion-dollar 2008 bank bailout, the rising income inequality caused by central bank quantitative easing.
+In addition to the infrastructure costs, there are significant hidden costs: for example, the trillion-dollar 2008 bank bailout, or the rising income inequality caused by central bank quantitative easing.
 These costs are often glossed over by critics of cryptocurrencies.

 Yes, says Dhruv Bansal, co-founder of Unchained Capital, who has a PhD in theoretical physics.
 Thermodynamics, the branch of physics that studies the relationship between heat and other forms of energy, offers us some guidance.

 New Money Review: Dhruv, how do cryptocurrency networks convert energy into money?